d4rky-pl/admin-panel/README.md

 Running tests
 -------------

-Tests can be run using @rake spec@.
-They are written using rspec and [ammeter](https://github.com/alexrothenberg/ammeter)
+Tests can be run using `rake spec`.
+They are written using rspec and [ammeter](https://github.com/alexrothenberg/ammeter).

 Thanks
 ------